2004 Dhaka grenade attack

 The 2004 Dhaka grenade attack took place at an anti-terrorism rally organised by Awami League on Bangabandhu Avenue (now Shaheed Abrar Fahad Avenue) on 21 August 2004.
 The attack left 24 dead and more than 500 injured.
-The attack was carried out at 5:22 PM after Sheikh Hasina, the then leader of opposition had finished addressing a crowd of 20,000 people from the back of a truck used as the stage.
+The attack was carried out at 5:22 PM after Sheikh Hasina, the then leader of the opposition had finished addressing a crowd of 20,000 people from the back of a truck used as the stage.
 Hasina also sustained some injuries in the attack.

 Events and casualties

-Awami League chief Sheikh Hasina had been speaking at a public meeting in Bangabandhu Avenue, protesting against blasts against AL workers in Sylhet.
+Awami League chief Sheikh Hasina had been speaking at a public meeting in Bangabandhu Avenue, protesting against blasts against terrorist grenade attack on the British High Commissioner to Bangladesh, Anwar Choudhury in Sylhet.
 The rally drew a crowd of 20,000 people.
-As Hasina finished her speech, a total of 13 grenades were thrown into the crowd from the rooftops of nearby buildings, killing at least 16 people on the spot, later the death toll reached 24.
+As Hasina finished her speech, a total of 13 grenades were thrown into the crowd from the rooftops of nearby buildings, killing at least 16 people on the spot.
+Later the death toll reached 24.
 The blast left more than 500 injured.
-Among the dead were Hasina's bodyguard, Mahbubur Rahman and Awami League Women's Affairs Secretary Ivy Rahman, who died from her injuries three days later.
+Among the dead were Hasina's bodyguard, Mahbubur Rahman, and Awami League Women's Affairs Secretary Ivy Rahman, who died from her injuries three days later.

 Reaction

 The Awami League called for a nationwide hartal on 23 and 24 August 2004 following the incident.
-Khaleda Zia, the then Prime Minister of Bangladesh condemned the attacks, and also vowed a thorough probe to catch the culprits.
+Khaleda Zia, the Prime Minister of Bangladesh, condemned the attacks and also vowed a thorough probe to catch the culprits.
 An intercity train was burned down by Awami League activists on strike in Bhairab.
-Awami Leagues activists also organized protests in Chittagong and furled black flags at the sight of the attack.
+Awami League activists also organized protests in Chittagong and furled black flags at the sight of the attack.
 A funeral service for the victims at Baitul Mukarram National Mosque was attended by 20 thousand people.
-Protestors in Dhaka were attacked by members of Bangladesh Police and Jatiyatabadi Sramik Dal, the workers wing of Bangladesh Nationalist Party.
+Protestors in Dhaka were attacked by members of Bangladesh Police and Jatiyatabadi Sramik Dal, the workers wing of the Bangladesh Nationalist Party (BNP).
 The Jatiyatabadi Sramik Dal activists also attacked and injured six members of the press.

-President of the United States, George W. Bush, expressed "shock" at the attack and conveyed his message to Prime Minister Khaleda Zia and Opposition leader Sheikh Hasina through the Secretary of State of the United States, Colin Powell.
+President of the United States, George W. Bush, expressed "shock" at the attack and conveyed his message to Prime Minister Khaleda Zia and opposition leader Sheikh Hasina through the Secretary of State of the United States, Colin Powell.
 The attack was also condemned by the United Kingdom, Netherlands, Denmark, France, Germany, Italy, and Sweden.